medizininformatik-initiative/feasibility-deploy/feasibility-portal/README.md

 ### Step 8 - Configure keycloak and add a user for the user interface

-Navigate with your browser to https://my-fesibility-domain/auth and log in to keyloak using the admin password set in step 6 (FEASIBILITY_KEYCLOAK_ADMIN_PW).
+Navigate with your browser to https://my-fesibility-domain/auth click on "Administration Console" and log in to keyloak using the admin password set in step 6 (FEASIBILITY_KEYCLOAK_ADMIN_PW).
 User: admin
 Pw: my password set in step 6